ibexa/documentation-developer/docs/search/criteria_reference/payment_identifier_criterion.md

 # Payment Identifier Criterion

-The `IdentifierCriterion` Search Criterion searches for payments based on the payment identifier.
+The `Identifier` Search Criterion searches for payments based on the payment identifier.

 ## Arguments